BerkeleyLab/upcxx/INSTALL.md

 #### Validation of CUDA memory kinds support

-One can validate CUDA support in a given UPC++ install using the a command like the following:
+One can validate CUDA support in a given UPC++ install using a command like the following:

 ```bash
 $ upcxx-info | grep CUDA